I Found the BEST Haircut in Bangladesh and Here’s What Happened

 Although Bangladesh is a poor country, predominantly Islamic, its young men take great pride in looking dapper.

 Don’t fall into the stereotypical belief that Muslim beards are all large and unkempt.
-Untamed beards are okay, but not always the norm.
+Untamed beards are okay but not always the norm.
 According to the Sunnah tradition followed by all the prophets, including the final Prophet Muhammad (ﷺ), a Muslim beard should be extended, neat, and outlined.

 In the end, it’s ONLY hair.
 Looking back over the last two decades, I’ve sported countless whimsical looks.
 I’m not trying to be a chameleon but simply having fun expressing whatever life phase I face (pun intended).